 (2) There is poison ivy on site.
 If you are susceptible, please be sure to dress appropriately (pants, long sleeves, thick socks, gloves, etc.).
 If you are especially sensitive to poison ivy, we would recommend that you not come to help with this type of work.

 (3) The existing roadways are not yet suitable for smaller cars that do not have good ground clearance.
 If you drive such a vehicle, please park it near the gate and either walk in or get a ride from someone with a truck.

-SOURCE: This article is from the October 8, 2010 Naturist Legacy News Update.
+SOURCE: This article was published in the October 8, 2010 Naturist Legacy News Update.
 I am the author.
 Check out the 2010 Photo Galleries to see what was accomplished during the first months of development at Naturist Legacy Park.